Eliav2/how-react-hooks-work/How React hooks works.md

 # How React hooks work - in depth

-In simple cases, React Hooks will magically do exactly what you meant for, but in other cases their behavior can feel inconsistent and unpredictable. the next article will try to deeply explain and demonstrate React hooks behavior.
+In simple cases, React Hooks will magically do exactly what you meant for, but in other cases, their behavior can feel inconsistent and unpredictable. the next article will try to deeply explain and demonstrate React hooks behavior.

-The article is consistent of three main sections:
+The article is consisted of three main sections:

 - [Definitions](#definitions) - this section summarizes important terms in React and web development which necessary for the rest of the article.
-- [React Hooks](#React-Hooks) - explains what type of hooks exists, what the difference between them and how they behave.
+- [React Hooks](#React-Hooks) - explains what type of hooks exists, what the difference between them, and how they behave.
-- [Examples](#Examples) - examples that demonstrate everything that explained in this article with increasing difficulty rate.
+- [Examples](#Examples) - examples that demonstrate everything explained in this article with an increasing difficulty rate.

-Which of you that will finish reading the article to the end, and will really understand the latest example, will no longer be surprised by unexpected problems when using hooks in a components with a complicated lifecycle.
+Which of you that will finish reading the article to the end, and will really understand the latest example, will no longer be surprised by unexpected problems when using hooks in components with a complicated lifecycle.

-The article's is not for starters, and I will assume that you have some experience with React and React hooks.
+The article is not for starters, and I will assume that you have some experience with React and React hooks.

 ## Definitions

-If you are not a React expert, It is strongly recommend reading the definitions section.
+If you are not a React expert, It is strongly recommended to read the definitions section.
 You can start from the example section and then return to this section later if something is not clear.

 the more important definitions here are: **render**, **update**, **react hook** and **phase**.